Tenure-Track or Non-Tenure-Track in Computer Science

 As a Christ-centered university, Oklahoma Christian values diversity as an essential dimension of God's design for human communities.
 In seeking to become more inclusive and fully representative of God’s broad array of human creation, we especially encourage applications from women and candidates from racial and ethnic backgrounds that are underrepresented on our faculty and staff.

-Position: Oklahoma Christian University invites applications for a tenure-track or non-tenure position to teach in the Department of Computer Science to begin in the fall semester 2020.
+Position: Oklahoma Christian University invites applications for a tenure-track or non-tenure position to teach in the Department of Computer Science to begin in spring or fall 2021 semesters.
 The successful applicant will teach core and upper-level computer science courses in the undergraduate curriculum as well as courses in the graduate computer science curriculum, advise students in their program of study, serve on university committees as needed, and participate in department curriculum planning and assessment tasks.

 Rank and tenure-track determination will be based on selected candidate’s qualifications and experience, and specific course assignments will be determined collaboratively with the objective of optimal deployment of departmental faculty strengths and areas of expertise.